- Published:

 - Within the new

-(Inter-process Communication), and within that a file labelled:service.go
+gofolder, create a new subfolder labelled:IPC(Inter-process Communication), and within that a file labelled:service.go.
+Open the

 Within